anushrithvic/Err0r4o4/README.md

 - User-friendly navigation.
 - Pronounces the Text for learning.
 - Different Themes for User favors.
+- Each theme has its own typing tones

 Feel free to explore, contribute, and raise issues if you find any bugs or have suggestions for improvements!